armbues/SiLLM-examples/README.md

 Calculating perplexity scores for a sample [dataset](https://huggingface.co/datasets/Cohere/wikipedia-2023-11-embed-multilingual-v3) of entry paragraphs from Wikipedia articles.

 Run `perplexity.py` with the model you would like to evaluate.
 Add quantization options to evaluate perplexity with quantized models.

+## Speculative
+Examples for using speculative decoding in chat and speculative edits in spelling correction.